-The 2020 Community Police Academy was cancelled part-way through due to the COVID-19 pandemic.
-Information regarding the 2021 class will be posted when it is available.
+Unfortunately, the 2020 Community Police Academy was cancelled part-way through in response to the COVID-19 pandemic.
+Information regarding the 2021 class will be posted when it becomes available.
 Classes usually start in February and run for 12 weeks.
-Be sure to follow us on Facebook!
+Be sure to follow us on Facebook to get a jump on submitting an application.
+Class size is limited to 20 students.

 What is the Community Police Academy all about?